Soviet invasion of Azerbaijan: Evaluation and characteristics of events

 On 26 April 1991, a scientific-theoretical conference titled "The Establishment of Soviet Power in Azerbaijan: The Dialectics of National Statehood and Social Progress" was held at the Baku Higher Party School.
 In his opening speech, philologist and candidate of historical sciences R. G. Agayev stated that the conference was dedicated to initiating a new scientific perspective on the events of 28 April.
 Philosopher and academician Afrand Dashdamirov noted:

 The dates of April 28 and May 28 symbolize the confrontation of opposing political systems and values, as well as the political struggle between the rival powers of that era, in the historical memory of the people.
 However, for the modern Azerbaijani nation, these dates hold a different meaning – they represent stages of a unified historical process associated with the restoration, development, and strengthening of Azerbaijani national statehood and the consolidation and advancement of the Azerbaijani nation.

 Historian Jamil Guliyev, in his presentation, regarded the events of 28 May 1918, and 28 April 1920, as parts of a single process, noting that the Azerbaijan Democratic Republic paved the way for the establishment of the Azerbaijan Soviet Socialist Republic.
 Another historian, academician Alisohbat Sumbatzade, emphasized in his speech that the sovereignty and statehood ideas realized during the ADR period were strengthened and developed during the Soviet era.
 Therefore, according to him, both 28 May and 28 April occupy an honorable place in the history of the Azerbaijani people.

 The Constitutional Act on the Restoration of the State Independence of the Republic of Azerbaijan, adopted on 18 October 1991, characterizes the events of April 1920 as an "occupation":

 On April 27–28, 1920, the RSFSR grossly violated international legal norms by deploying its armed forces into Azerbaijan, occupying the territory of the sovereign Republic of Azerbaijan, forcibly overthrowing its legitimately elected authorities, and ending the independence of the Azerbaijani people, achieved at great cost.

 However, the decree signed by President Ilham Aliyev on 15 February 2008, titled "On the 90th Anniversary of the Azerbaijan Democratic Republic," presents a contradictory interpretation.
 While the term "April occupation" is used in the document, it also states that "on April 28, 1920, the second republic – the Azerbaijan Soviet Socialist Republic – was established.
 The republic, which was able to maintain its independence for two years, retained only formal attributes of independence after becoming part of the USSR in 1922."
 According to the text of the decree, the current Azerbaijani state is referred to as the fourth republic (implying that the Soviet Azerbaijan period from 1922 to 1991 is considered the third republic).

 Legacy

+In toponymy

 In honor of the establishment of Soviet power in Azerbaijan, one of the streets in Baku was named "28 April."
 A station in the Baku Metro also bore the same name.